emerald-dao/beginner-cadence-course/chapter4.0/day3/README.md

 3. Brainstorm some extra things we may want to add to this contract.
 Think about what might be problematic with this contract and how we could fix it.

-Idea #1: Do we really want everyone to be able to mint an NFT? (insert thinking emoji here).
+    - Idea #1: Do we really want everyone to be able to mint an NFT? 🤔.

-Idea #2: If we want to read information about our NFTs inside our Collection, right now we have to take it out of the Collection to do so.
+    - Idea #2: If we want to read information about our NFTs inside our Collection, right now we have to take it out of the Collection to do so.
 Is this good?